meng3540/parallel-patterns-group-5/Basic Algorithm/Code Explanation.md

 ### 🧠 1.
 Image Load

-The image is loaded using `stb_image.h` and converted to grayscale using only the first channel:
+We load the picture by using the `stb_image.h` file, and then we convert it to grayscale by utilizing just the first channel:

 ```cpp
 unsigned char* image = stbi_load(input_path, &width, &height, &channels, 0);